Last updated 22 March 2021 ·

 When you connect your habits to your outcomes, you’ll soon begin to see the difference in performance that this new habit is going to help you achieve.
 Then, when you see it working, it motivates you to become more consistent and disciplined.
 And as you gain confidence in this approach, you’ll add new habits every few months (I add a new habit every quarter).
 Over time, with a more disciplined approach to creating new habits, you should see accelerated results, in your business and your personal life.

 Several studies have revealed that your self-disciplined muscles strengthen over time and so the more you exercise your habit of self-discipline, the stronger it will become and the easier it will be to implement this habit in everyday life.
 Once you have a handle on self-discipline, there’ll be no stopping you!
 For more information on setting goals check out our blog offering 10 goals setting tips including Warren Buffett’s key to success

 Reclaro offers a simple, OKR system based on the award-winning 1-3-5® methodology that allows strategic objectives to be recorded and effectively cascaded throughout the whole business increasing alignment, accountability and team performance to help you grow faster.
-The Team Overview Dashboard loads in less than 3 seconds and shows real-time performance data of all teams in the business, all in one single view.
-If you would like to find out more, please email email@example.com or book a demo today!
+The Team Overview Dashboard loads instantly and shows real-time performance data of all teams in the business, all in one single view.
+If you would like to find out more, please email firstname.lastname@example.org or book a demo today!